Raysumit77/js-basics/README.md

 hello from VSCODE

-This is some command
 add
-hello everyone
-what about  course
-some command of git
-add
 commit
 push
-git Sguit
-git
+this is some command of git